Company to resume work to finish Dakota Access pipeline

 “The goal is still prayerful, nonviolent direct action,” Braun said.

-The Army said Tuesday that it would allow the pipeline to cross under a Missouri River reservoir in North Dakota, the last big chunk of construction.
-The official permission to complete the pipeline, known as an “easement,” could come as early as Wednesday.

-The tribe maintains the move will violate its treaty rights, and its attorneys have vowed to keep fighting in court.
+The tribe maintains the decision violates its treaty rights, and its attorneys have vowed to keep fighting in court.

-In court documents filed Tuesday, the Justice Department said the Army intends to cancel further environmental study and allow pipe to be laid beneath Lake Oahe.
-The Army is involved because the Army Corps of Engineers manages the river and its system of hydroelectric dams, which is owned by the federal government.

-Although the pipeline attracted large protests long before Donald Trump became president, the call for more demonstrations was the latest example of the new administration taking action that could draw widespread dissent.
-Large protests followed Trump’s inauguration last month.
-Then only a week later, the president’s travel ban provoked demonstrations at many of the nation’s larger airports.

 The 1,200-mile pipeline would carry North Dakota oil through the Dakotas and Iowa to a shipping point in Illinois.
 Construction is nearly complete but has been stalled while the Corps and Dallas-based developer Energy Transfer Partners battled in court over the final segment.